The OPOL Agreement

-All oil and gas operators on the United Kingdom Continental Shelf (UKCS) are party to a voluntary industry mutual agreement known as the Offshore Pollution Liability Agreement (referred to as the OPOL Agreement).
+Oil and gas operators carrying out exploraton or production operations on the UKCS are party to a voluntary industry agreement known as the Offshore Pollution Liability Agreement (referred to as the OPOL Agreement).

-The OPOL Agreement represents a commitment from the oil and gas industry whereby operators take financial responsibility for any discharges of oil that occur as a result of exploration or production, and that any remedial measures are promptly reimbursed.
+The OPOL Agreement represents a commitment from the oil and gas industry whereby operators take financial responsibility for the escape or discharge of oil that occurs as a result of the exploration or production activities, and that any remedial measures will be promptly reimbursed.

 OPOL creates a basis for funding environmental clean-up costs and compensation

 In the UK, there is no financial cap on the liability of oil and gas companies for the consequences of an incident for which they are legally liable.
-As a member of The Offshore Pollution Liability Association (OPOL) and without prejudice to any legal liability, each operator agrees to accept contractual liability for pollution damage arising from the discharge of oil from its offshore facilities.
-They also commit to reimbursement of third parties (including public authorities) for clean-up and compensation costs under the terms of the OPOL Agreement.
-These remedial measures are defined as reasonable measures taken by any party from any of whose offshore facilities a discharge of oil occurs, and of which such party is the operator, and by any public authority to prevent, mitigate or eliminate pollution damage or to remove or neutralise oil involved in the discharge, but they exclude well control measures and measures taken to protect, repair or replace the offshore facility involved in the incident.
+As a member of OPOL, and without prejudice to any legal liability, each operator agrees to accept contractual liability for pollution damage arising from the escape or discharge of oil from its offshore facilities.
+They also commit to the reimbursement of third parties (including public authorities) for clean-up and remediation costs under the terms of the OPOL Agreement.
+These remedial measures are defined as reasonable measures taken by any party from any of whose offshore facilities an escape or discharge of oil occurs, and of which such party is the operator, and by any public authority to prevent, mitigate or eliminate pollution damage or to remove or neutralise oil involved in the escape or discharge, but they exclude well control measures and measures taken to protect, repair or replace the offshore facility involved in the incident.

-A member’s aggregate contractual liability under the OPOL Agreement in respect of pollution damage and remedial measures is limited to US $250m per incident.
+A member’s contractual liability under the OPOL Agreement in respect of pollution damage and remedial measures is limited to US $250 million per incident and US $500 million in the annual aggregate.

-If a member of OPOL fails to make a payment to a claimant of any sums which would otherwise be due under the Agreement, the other members of OPOL agree to contribute pro-rata according to the number of facilities operated by them at the time of the incident.
-This guarantees claims up to the OPOL limit are met even if the polluting operator becomes insolvent and is a condition of membership as set out in the OPOL Rules.
+If a member of OPOL fails to make a payment to a claimant of any sums which would otherwise be due under the OPOL Agreement, the other members of OPOL agree to contribute pro-rata according to the number of facilities operated by them at the time of the incident.
+This provides a mechanism for claims up to the OPOL limits to be met even if the polluting operator becomes insolvent and is a condition of OPOL membership.

 Parties to the OPOL Agreement

-OPOL obligations are on the operator or those who intend to become an operator of offshore facilities exploring for or producing oil and gas.
-While there may be many participants to an offshore licence or in a pipeline system, only a single operator as defined by the joint operating agreement (JOA) can be liable.
-The financial responsibility obligation required by the OPOL Agreement cannot be divided or shared with co-venturers and must be evidenced for 100% interest.
+OPOL obligations are on the operator, or those who intend to become the operator, of offshore facilities for the exploration or production of oil and gas.
+While there may be multiple parties to an offshore licence or in a pipeline system, only a single operator, as normally defined by the joint operating agreement (JOA) in a multi-participant venture, has obligations under OPOL.
+The financial responsibility obligation required by the OPOL Agreement cannot be divided or shared with co-venturers and must be evidenced for 100% interest by the operator.

-In practice, the UK regulator will require that the operator is (or intends to become) a member of OPOL as a condition of granting an exploration or production licence.
+In practice, the UK regulators require that the operator is (or intends to become) a member of OPOL as a condition of granting an offshore exploration or production licence.

 What offshore facilities does the OPOL Agreement cover?